PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

 - For map construction, two np arrays are used:
   - **pixel_map:** stores integer values from **0 (black/no doubt obstacle) to 255 (white/no doubt free)**.
 This is the map showed.

-  - **prob_map:** stores the log-odds value of every cell.
+  - **prob_map:** stores the log-odds value of every pixel.

-The probability of occupancy can be recovered from the log-odds when needed using the
+- To transform log-odds values to 0-255 pixel values, the function **calculate_pixel_color** which calculates the probability belonging to each log-odds value and then turns that probability into a 0-255 integer value.

 ### EXPLORATION AND ROUTE CONSTRUCTION: